NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 1. Open a Developer Command Prompt by searching for *developer command prompt* and starting the prompt from the Windows **Start** menu, which configures all the necessary paths for MSBuild.

-1. Switch to the folder containing the project or *packages.config* file, and enter `msbuild -t:restore`.
+1. Switch to the project folder, and enter `msbuild -t:restore`.

 1. After the restore completes, enter `msbuild` to rebuild the project.
 Make sure the MSBuild output indicates that the build completed successfully.